-When you’re just starting out as a small business or an entrepreneur it can be tempting to offer your clients or customers anything and everything to keep them happy.
+When you’re just starting out as a small business owner or entrepreneur, it can be tempting to offer your clients or customers anything and everything to keep them happy.
 But if you’re just beginning your journey or you’re a solopreneur overloading your business with unnecessary tasks is just that—unnecessary.

 According to Mike Kappel at Forbes: